Mrkristal/CDR/.github/PULL_REQUEST_TEMPLATE.md

 ### In case this is a “hotfix” merge:
 ###### (this is optional)
-- [ ] Validate there is a PR merged in “develop” with the same changes
+- [ ] Validate there is a PR merged in “develop” with the same changes.
-- [ ] Validate the change was properly tested in “app-test”
+- [ ] Validate the change was properly tested in “app-test”.
-- [ ] The code was reviewed and approved
+- [ ] The code was reviewed and approved.